Michael Muxworthy – Author

 Interest in the alien question came about as Michael Muxworthy’s creative investigative skills were summoned to debunk some unexplained UFO sightings.
 There are a lot of whackos amongst those that report sightings, encounters, abductions, probes and (believe it or not) much worse.
 Without exception, their testimonies would crumple under the weight of extended creative probing . . . except once.

-Michael’s unique author brand proposition “Lateral Thinking Investigations . . . of the Third Kind” is in step with past successes to differentiate well apart from any competitive or mainstream thought activity,
+Michael’s unique author brand proposition “Disruptive creativity in the fields of science, philosophy, and science-fiction” is in step with past successes to differentiate well apart from any competitive or mainstream thought activity,

-Michael Muxworthy is a passionate speaker on all subjects alien, politics, marketing, and creative thinking and will take the podium at every opportunity . . . unfortunately, whether invited or NOT!!
+Michael Muxworthy is a passionate speaker on all subjects alien, politics, marketing, and creative and lateral thinking and will take the podium at every opportunity . . . unfortunately, whether invited or NOT!!

 For information on the first novel, please visit: https://roswellwitness.com/

 A personal note from the Author of the “Lateral thinking investigations . . . of the third kind” series and future “Caesar Rising” series, Michael John Muxworthy

 People are always curious about the origin of the Muxworthy name.

 Recorded in various spellings including Maxworthie, Maxworthy, Mixworthy, Moxworthy, and Muxworthy, it is an English surname.
 It is locational and apparently originates from a place of the same or similar spelling to one of the name forms above.

 Grandparents, Vera and Rex Muxworthy, used to tell me the story that Muxworthy was, in fact, a name given to a band of highway robbers operating outside London in the 19th Century.
 I have found no such evidence though.
 However, as many of my good friends will tell you, I continue our family tradition through my continued flirtations within the advertising industry.